-Physical Education Medical Exemption - All students are required by law to participate in daily physical education.
+Physical Education Excuses - All students are required by law to participate in daily physical education.
 Those students who are unable to participate in the regular physical education program must bring a written order from their doctor to Health Services.
-The doctor's order must state any restrictions related to medical, surgical or injury and must include an end date or date of next appointment.
+The Doctor's order must state any restrictions related to medical, surgical or injury and must include an end date or date of next appointment.
 Parent requests for a one (1) or two (2) day excuse are to be presented directly to the physical education teacher.
 (School Board Policy 7:260)

 Physical Examinations and Immunizations - All freshman students are required by law to have a physical examination and present evidence of required immunizations that are in compliance with state law.
-A student who is not in compliance with health requirements will be excluded from school day one.
-Proof of immunization against meningococcal disease is required from students in grade 12.
+A student who is not in compliance with health requirements will be excluded from school.
+Proof of immunization against meningococcal disease is required from students in grade 12, beginning with the 2015-2016 school year.
 (School Board Policy 7:100)